denodrivers/postgres/README.md

 your tests, instead of that create all the data you need at the moment of running the tests

-For example, the following test will create a temporal table that will dissapear once the test has been completed
+For example, the following test will create a temporal table that will disappear once the test has been completed

 ```ts